christianvedels/A_perfect_storm/README.md

 | GIS_ID | GIS_ID - unique ID in the shape data. |

 ### D. limfjorden
 Shape file which covers the body of water known as Limfjorden.
-From this repository: https://github.com/DenAutonomePirat/shapefile
+Copied from this repository: https://github.com/DenAutonomePirat/shapefile

 ### E. Geo.csv
 This contains various geographic information.